hugsy/gef/docs/api.md

 ```

 Loading it in `GEF` is as easy as loading a command

 ```
 gef➤  source /path/to/custom_context_pane.py
 ```

 It can even be included in the same file as a Command.
 Now on each break you will notice a new pane near the bottom of the context.
-The order
-can be modified in the `GEF` context config.
+The order can be modified in the `GEF` context config.

 ### Context Pane API ###

 The API demonstrated above requires very specific argument types:
 `register_external_context_pane(pane_name, display_pane_function, pane_title_function)`

-- `pane_name`: a string that will be used as the panes setting name
+-`pane_name`: a string that will be used as the panes setting name
-- `display_pane_function`: a function that uses `gef_print()` to print content in the pane
+-`display_pane_function`: a function that uses `gef_print()` to print content
+in the pane
-- `pane_title_function`: a function that returns the string of the panes title
+-`pane_title_function`: a function that returns the string of the panes title

 ## API ##